spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ### Java 17

 All Spinnaker services are now compiled by JDK 17, transpiling to Java 11 bytecode.
 Published images run JRE 17.
-In 1.36, compilation will switch to Java 17, completing our migration to Java 17.
+In 1.36, compilation will switch to Java 17 bytecode, completing our migration to Java 17.
 Please continue to report issues by opening an issue in the `spinnaker` [repository](https://github.com/spinnaker/spinnaker).

 ### Spring Boot 2.7.18